hackathon-crf/reminai_hackathon_app_7da02e63-77e2-4064-a90b-ecd0231bfc36_repo_1743768814/README.md

         ```bash
         git add . # Stage all changes (or specify files)
         git commit -m "Your descriptive commit message"
-        git push origin <your-branch-name> # Push to the designated branch on GitHub
+        git push origin <your-branch-name> # Push to the designated branch on GitHub - Use main when ready to pull to the platform.
         ```

 ---